-Nature has always served us humans as a great teacher.
+Nature has always served us, humans, as great teachers.
 It can help us to develop personally.
 How else?
 We are part of nature.
-Whether in bionics (technologies adapted from nature), in astrological navigation or in philosophical questions about life.
+Whether in bionics (technologies adapted from nature), astrological navigation, or philosophical questions about life.
 Already Leonardo da Vinci observed birds flying until he was convinced that he could build a flying object by himself.
-Likewise, numerous spiritual and philosophical teachers, such as Siddharta Gautama, have seen truth and insights while spending longer periods of time in nature far away from civilization.
+Likewise, numerous spiritual and philosophical teachers, such as Siddharta Gautama, have seen truth and insights while spending long periods of time in nature far away from civilization.
 There are countless examples in the history of humanity.
 We still learn a lot from nature today.
 Even though we might not always be aware.

 “Nature is a single unit as conceived but is dissimilar in its various manifestations.
 It is the principal model from which every conscious being can draw examples in order to elevate their own free and independent personality.”

 This is also the case with a herd of horses, for example.
-The origin, birth and growing up follows the same biological principle.
+The origin, birth, and growing up follow the same biological principle.
 As well as illness and death.
 But individually in each case, each horse can differ greatly.
-One is stronger, more tough and may even dominate the whole herd after the hierarchy has been fought for.
+One is stronger, tougher, and may even dominate the whole herd after the hierarchy has been fought for.
 Another may be much weaker and therefore might even lose fights for food and fall ill.
 In between, there are again several greyscales and deviations.

 I believe that we are all on our own path.
 That we can learn from every event and that we can give meaning to even the darkest times in our lives.
 Because only in this way we can grow and develop.
 Life is full of challenges that shape us and make us the person we are today.
 You might know the saying, that “Getting lost is never a waste of time.”